KeatonBrink/distrubuted-chessboard-generation/README.md

 The master node will create a starter chessboard for all worker nodes that attempt to contact it.

-Inside cb_master, the master node must first be built and then ran:
+Inside cb_master/, the master node must first be built and then ran:

     go build
     ./cb_master

-Likewise in cb_worker, the worker node must first be built and then ran.
+Likewise in cb_worker/, the worker node must first be built and then ran.

 Running cb_master will print an address that can then be used for the worker: